 The process of treating contaminated groundwater by removing harmful contaminants or converting them to innocuous compounds is known as groundwater remediation.
 Groundwater is surface water that saturates the pore space in the subsurface.
 Approximately 20% to 40% of the world’s drinking water is derived through drilling wells and boreholes.

 Physical, bacteriological, inorganic chemical, organic chemical, and radioactive characteristics are all instances of pollutants or contaminants present in groundwater.
-In order to restore groundwater to a standard condition for intended usage, these factors must be removed from it using various remediation processes, which is likely to create favorable groundwater remediation technologies market outlook.
+To restore groundwater to a standard condition for the intended usage, these factors must be removed from it using various remediation processes, which is likely to create a favorable groundwater remediation technologies market outlook.

 Rise in Contamination of Groundwater due to Agricultural Activities to Fuel Development of the Market

-Organic chemicals, heavy metals, as well as radionuclides are amongst the contaminants found in groundwater.
+Organic chemicals, heavy metals, as well as radionuclides are among the contaminants found in groundwater.
 These pollutants come from a variety of sources, including civilian federal agency facilities as well as Underground Storage Tanks (UGTs).
-Environmental remediation is the process of restoring environmental media such as sediment, groundwater, soil, or surface water that have been contaminated by any type of pollution and are causing detrimental impacts on the biological life in the area.
+Environmental remediation is the process of restoring environmental media such as sediment, groundwater, soil, or surface water that has been contaminated by any type of pollution and is causing detrimental impacts on the biological life in the area.
 Demand analysis of groundwater remediation technologies considers the adverse impact of groundwater contamination as a leading factor likely to fuel market expansion.

 The government frequently overlooks the whole rehabilitation effort until the activity is completed.
 Environmental remediation methods are commonly used to clean aerosols, solid waste, and wastewater produced during oil and gas extraction, as well as any type of oil spill.